Jahid-08/ticket-lifecycle/README.md

 <img width="712" alt="image" src="https://github.com/user-attachments/assets/5fa03cda-b87c-45aa-87ae-ebbb539acc08" />
 </p>
 <p>
-Now, we are going to set the properties of this ticket.
-First we are going to update the SLA to Sev-A. Sev- A is the highest priority and it makes sense because no users are able to access the online banking portal.
-We are also gonna update the help topic to "Report a Problem / Business Critical Outage".
-Then we are going to assign the ticket to one of the teamms we created which would be "Online Banking".
-As we are making changes you can also see the updates populating in the Ticket thread.
-This tracks the changes made to the tickets so that those who have access can also see the changes made.
+## Setting Ticket Properties

+Next, we will update the properties of the ticket.

+1. **Update the SLA** to **Sev-A**, the highest priority.
+This is appropriate since no users can access the online banking portal.
+2. **Update the Help Topic** to **"Report a Problem / Business Critical Outage."**
+3. **Assign the ticket** to the **"Online Banking"** team which we already created.

+As changes are made, updates will populate in the Ticket Thread, tracking modifications for visibility among those with access.

 </p>
 <br />